 With exceptional vineyards in southern Arizona, it's easy to overlook other crops that grow well here, such as the olive.
-But unlike wine, olive oil is perishable and best consumed fresh.
+But unlike wine, olive oil is perishable and is best consumed fresh.

 Olives from Greece, Italy, and Spain typically take three months to reach the U.S., so Tucson is fortunate to have Arizona's only working olive farm, olive mill, and commercial producer of extra-virgin olive oil within driving distance.
-In fact, the olives used in Queen Creek Olive Mill's Bell'Olio Nuovo oil aren't only new — they're grown and pressed just 87 miles away at the family-owned mill in Queen Creek.
+In fact, the olives used in Queen Creek Olive Mill's Bell'Olio Nuovo oil ("beautiful new oil") aren't only new — they're grown and pressed just 87 miles away at the family-owned mill in Queen Creek.

 Founders Brenda and Perry Rea moved from Detroit to Arizona and planted 1,000 olive trees in 2001.

 While eating local is a plus, the quality of Queen Creek's olive oil is actually exceptional.
 Arizona has various factors that make it ideal for producing olive oil.
 The arid environment stimulates rapid olive growth.
 Olives grown for oil require less water.
 Lastly, usual olive pests such as the olive fruit fly don't live in Arizona, so pesticides aren't even needed.

 The mill also offers oils in addition to their locally grown and pressed variety, evident by the bottle's label.
 The "Estate-grown" oil is made only with olives grown a few feet away at the onsite olive grove that's home to over 700 trees.
 Other labels include olives purchased from farmers in Arizona or extra-virgin olive oil from partners in California and the Imperial Valley as well as Chile, South America.